 The absolute value of the rich club coefficient is hard to interpret and is not comparable among networks of different sizes, densities, and degree distributions.
 Hence, this coefficient is often normalized by the average rich club coefficient of random networks of the same size with similar degree sequence.
 We simulate 200 such networks for each model and, for each club size k, normalized the values of the rich club coefficients of the model by the average among the random networks.
 Moreover, for each k, we performed 1-sample t-test to determine if the non-normalized RC is significantly higher than its average among the randomly generated networks.

-For a certain k, the normalized rich club coefficient is larger than one indicates that nodes with degree k tend to connect to the "rich" nodes, i.e., those with degrees equal to or higher than k"" Conversely, RCnormk<1 implies that the nodes with degree k have a tendency to connect to nodes with lower degrees.
+For a certain k, the normalized rich club coefficient larger than one indicates that nodes with degree k tend to connect to the "rich" nodes (i.e., those with degrees equal to or higher than k), thus forming "rich clubs."
+Conversely, RCnormk<1 implies that the nodes with degree k have a tendency to connect to nodes with lower degrees.
 Finally, RCnormk=1 suggests that nodes with degree k show no preference to connect to nodes with lower or higher degrees.

 Investigating resemblance between models

 To studying the effect of heterogeneous parameterization of the models on their structures, we need to compare families with each other.
 In line with Mheich et al. (2018), we assume that the structural information embedded in networks can be summarized by the distributions of local network measures.
 Comparison of networks is thus reduced to comparing these distributions.
 To obtain measures of distributional distances, we use NetSimile (Mheich et al., 2018) and HHG (Heller et al., 2013) methods, detailed in the Supplementary Materials.
 NetSimile suggests the degree of dissimilarity between the distributions attributed to the networks being compared.
 HHG, on the other hand, provides p-values for a test of independence among the distributions; lower p-value derived from HHG (e.g., below the threshold of $alpha = 0.05$) provides evidence in favor of distributional dependence.
 Thus, loosely speaking, HHG can be regarded as an indicator for dissimilarity; higher values of this measures entail smaller "resemblance" (or dependence) between the networks.
-Yet, HHG and is hardly meaningful unless put in parallel with NetSimile.
+Yet, interpreting HHG p-values as such measure is rather unorthodox and is hardly meaningful unless put in parallel with another dissimilarity measure such as NetSimile.

 We first make pairwise comparisons among the 1225 unique pairs of model instantiations at their final state after 1 million rewiring attempts.
 Having quantitative measures for dissimilarities among the networks, we quantify the within-family resemblances and between-family contrasts among the models.
-Finally, we define a measure for family distinction in order to compare how families vary with respect to this measure.
+Finally, we define a score for family distinction in order to compare how families vary with respect to this measure.

 Family resemblances and differentiations